History of Pete Buttigieg in Timeline

 August 2020: Equality Trailblazer Award

-In August 2020, Equality California, an LGBT-rights organization, gave Buttigieg and his husband Chasten their Equality Trailblazer Award.
+In August 2020, Equality California gave Buttigieg and his husband Chasten their Equality Trailblazer Award.

-On September 5, 2020, Pete Buttigieg was announced as a member of the advisory council of the Biden-Harris Transition Team, which was planning the presidential transition of Joe Biden.
+On September 5, 2020, Pete Buttigieg was announced to be a member of the advisory council of the Biden-Harris Transition Team that was planning the presidential transition of Joe Biden.

 Trust: America's Best Chance